BANGAUTOGLASS

 Whether your insurance will cover Mitsubishi Lancer Sportback quarter glass replacement depends on the type of coverage you carry.
 Comprehensive coverage — which covers damage from events outside of a collision, like road debris, a break-in attempt, or vandalism — is the policy type most likely to cover this kind of damage.
 Collision coverage typically applies when another vehicle or object is directly involved.
 Liability-only policies generally don't cover your own vehicle's glass.

 If you're not sure where to start or haven't yet contacted your insurance provider, Bang AutoGlass can assist you with the claim process.
-We help you understand what information you'll need and what to expect — though the claim itself is filed by you directly with your insurer.
+We help you understand what information you'll need and what to expect.

 What Affects the Price You'll Pay